codelogn/WinWork/.github/COPILOT_INSTRUCTIONS.md

 This file provides concise guidance for GitHub Copilot or automated assistants that operate on this repository.

+- Always update docs folder with latests features and changes.

 Core rules
 - Keep changes minimal and safe: prefer small, incremental edits.
 Avoid wide-reaching refactors without approval.
 - Always run `dotnet build` after changes to C# / XAML files and ensure the build succeeds before committing.